A fast dynamo on the three-torus: Main ideas and outline of the proof

-For any vector $\vvv\in\RR^d$ with $d\ge 2$, we write $\vvv^{(i)}$ for its $i$-th component.
-We denote by $\dd_{\TT^d}$ the standard toroidal distance on the d-dimensional torus $\TT^d \cong [0,1]^d/\sim $ with $d \geq 2$.
-Throughout the manuscript, the constant $C>0$ appearing in the estimates may change from line to line but is always independent of all relevant parameters, in particular independent of $\alpha$.
-We abuse the notation and we denote by $C^q(W)$ the closure of the space of Lipschitz continuous functions with respect to the $\|\cdot\|_{C^q(W)}$ norm.
-In particular, we denote by $C^1(\mathbb{T}^2, \mathbb{C})$ the space of Lipschitz functions.
+Throughout the manuscript, the constant $C>0$ may change from line to line but is always independent of all relevant parameters, in particular independent of $\alpha$.
+We abuse notation slightly and denote by $C^q(W)$ the closure of Lipschitz functions with respect to the $\|\cdot\|_{C^q(W)}$ norm.
+In particular, we write $C^1(\mathbb{T}^2)$ for the space of Lipschitz functions on $\TT^2$.
+Finally, for any curve $W$ and any function $\varphi \in C^1(W)$, we denote by